What is an Endodontist?

 Along with the above services, your general dentist will also be responsible for referring you to specialists when you are in need of more focused care.

-Oral surgeons are dentists that focus on treating issues that relate to the hard and soft tissue of the face, jaw, and mouth.
+Oral and Maxillofacial Surgeons are dentists that focus on treating issues that relate to the hard and soft tissue of the face, jaw, and mouth.